Loading...

 • You can claim natural waterways if you leave enough room for large ships to pass through them at all times.
 Click here to see an example of a legal claim across a natural waterway.

-• You cannot claim the sea near the three naval towns: Gibraltar, Panama Canal, Suez and Bab al-Mandab in a way that diminishes their value.
-These towns are associated with naval siege regions.
-The only legal way of blocking these three waterways is conquering their naval siege regions and then building the blockage inside their naval towns.
+• You cannot claim the sea near the four server-owned naval towns: Gibraltar, Panama Canal, Suez and Bab al-Mandab in a way that diminishes their value.

-• You can claim and block player-made waterways, like canals.
+• You can claim and block player-made waterways, like canals, provided that the claims do not violate Rule 4.3.

-"Snake claims" are long chains of claims that extend from the main body of a town.
+"Snake claims" are long chains of claims.
+This includes long disconnected claims or “temporary” long chains of claims.
 These are not allowed and can be deleted by staff without warning or compensation.
+You may not temporarily break this rule for your convenience.

-Here is an example of a snake claim:
+Here is an example of an illegal snake claim:

 5 - Movecraft